About The ReUse People

 How We’ve Helped

-TRP has deconstructed over 4,000 houses and other buildings to salvage reusable materials.
+Materials from over 4,000 houses and other buildings have been acquired and distributed by TRP to salvage reusable materials.
 This has prevented vast amounts of building materials from ending up in landfills.

 TRP has diverted over 400,000 tons of reusable materials from landfills, helping to reduce our footprint on the planet as well as provide repurposed materials for construction.